intxlog/profiler/readme.md

 ## Tips/Tricks
 ### Profiling Custom Tables or Views
 Profiler does not support custom table definitions or views right now.
-As a workaround you may want to build a script to generate any custom tables before running the profiler.
+As a workaround you may want to build a script to generate any custom tables before running Profiler.

 ### Indexing/Constraints
 Profiler does not generate constraints or indexes right now for the profile database.
 However, it does not delete/alter any existing columns.
 If you find that your queries are particularly slow, you can build your own indexes and constraints in the profile database and they will persist through profiles.